aritra2023/MONEY_MAKER_999/replit.md

 - Updated dashboard card icons to simple purple containers with rounded corners
 - Applied consistent purple-600 background color to all stat card icons
 - Enhanced icons with subtle shadow effects and white icons inside containers
+- Added comprehensive interactive hover effects to dashboard cards with scale and color transitions
+- Improved button designs with gradient overlays and rotation effects
+- Enhanced home page feature cards with cursor pointer, rotation, and shadow effects
+- Added smooth transitions and micro-animations throughout the interface
 - Maintained responsive design for mobile and desktop layouts
-- All animations and transitions working smoothly
+- All animations and transitions working smoothly with professional polish

 ### January 25, 2025 - Project Migration Complete & Rocket Animation Fixes
 - Successfully completed project migration from Replit Agent to standard Replit environment